Searching for axions with time resolved pulsar polarimetry: Conclusions and discussions

 Neutron stars provide powerful laboratories for probing fundamental physics in extreme environments.
 The increasing sensitivity of modern telescopes in the gamma-ray, X-ray, and optical bands opens new opportunities to test beyond SM scenarios that cannot be probed in terrestrial experiments.
 In this work, we have used the Crab pulsar as a testbed to investigate photon interactions with ultralight axions through the axion-photon coupling.

 We computed the axion-induced rotation of the polarization angle of pulsar emission and use time-resolved polarimetric observations of the Crab pulsar to place bounds on the axion-photon coupling.
-Since the axion-induced birefringent angle scales with the square of the magnetic field of the NS, observations of magnetars whose magnetic fields can be orders of magnitude stronger than those of ordinary pulsars could significantly enhance the sensitivity to this coupling and potentially improve current bounds.
 This birefringence effect does not rely on axions comprising the DM and shows distinctive features such as frequency independence and dependence on the viewing angle of the pulsar.
-Future high-precision polarimetric and spectroscopic observations of pulsars and magnetars therefore have the potential to improve these constraints by several orders of magnitude and establish NSs as sensitive probes of ultralight axions and other light new degrees of freedom.
+Future high-precision polarimetric and spectroscopic observations of pulsars and magnetars therefore have the potential to improve these constraints by several orders of magnitude.
+Such observations would also motivate a more sophisticated analysis, for example, using a Fourier space analysis to search for the characteristic oscillations of the polarisation angle, or searching for the expected correlations between the magnitude of this effect and the pulsar viewing angle.
+In this way, NSs may be established as sensitive probes of ultralight axions and other light new degrees of freedom.